Back to CapsNets Hub

 From Scalars to Vectors

-For example, a capsule detecting an eye might output an 8-dimensional vector where the length (0.92) indicates high confidence that an eye is present, and the direction encodes that the eye is rotated 15 degrees, scaled at $0.8\times$, and shifted 3 pixels right.
+A capsule detecting an eye might output an 8-dimensional vector where the length (0.92) means high confidence an eye is present, and the direction encodes that it's rotated 15 degrees, scaled at $0.8\times$, and shifted 3 pixels right.

 Why Vectors Enable Equivariance

-A scalar neuron has no way to represent this.
-It can only say "eye: 0.92."
+A scalar neuron can only say "eye: 0.92."
 A capsule says "eye: 0.92 probability, at pose $\mathbf{p}$."

 The Squashing Function